 - Buying or selling property in Spain

 - Getting a Spanish driver’s license

-The list goes on but as a general guide, any activities of a legal nature will require a Spanish NIE number.
+The list goes on but as a general guide, any activities of a legal nature require a Spanish NIE number.

 Your NIE card